 Living in the John Jay residence, the New Yorker, enhances the College experience and allows students to enjoy the campus situated in close proximity.
 Living in our student housing allows you to get more involved in our diverse cultural and athletic events, as well as our community outreach programs.
 Student government and team civility programs enable you to engage in civic and leadership opportunities on campus.
 The residence halls also provide an excellent social community for students to develop life-long relationships with fellow residents.

 When you stay in the John Jay residence, you will have access to myriad student support services, including career development, student counseling, health services, public safety and community service programs.
 Visit our Student Support Services for more information.

 For more information about the John Jay residence, please refer to the Handbook and the John Jay supplement.
 Want to sign up?
 Complete this form.
-If you have already filled out your application, read the Room Reservation Process.
 If you are accepted as a resident, you will receive notification and will need to fill out a copy of the John Jay Housing License.

 The John Jay College Residential Life and our partner Educational Housing Services (EHS) staff will work hard to ensure a smooth transition and support you in your desire to make a home at John Jay.
 Our Residential Life program also takes an active role in partnering with parents to ensure the development of body, mind and spirit of their students.